SquareBracketAssociates/Booklet-PharoVirtualMachine/Part1-InterpreterAndBytecode/6-InterpreterOptimizations/interpreteroptimizations.md

 If we again perform some naïf estimations, if we consider that each of these steps takes roughly the same time of our bytecode instruction, this means we have 4x overhead just because of the instruction dispatch.
 Later on this chapter we will study instruction lookahead, an interpreter optimization that improves this situation by avoiding unnecessary instruction dispatches.

+### Optimization Philosophy and Performance Mantras

+In the next couple of sections, we are going to study several optimizations done at the level of the interpreter to solve the issues mentioned before.
+Although the techniches differ, they share some common design, or better saying, a meta design.
+In other words, all of them share the same the general philosophy: don't do it.

+This kind philosophy is well (and funnily) summarized in Brendan Gregg's book System Performance, as the *how to improve performance checklist*.
+From most to least effective:

+- Don't do it
+- Do it, but don't do it again
+- Do it less
+- Do it later
+- Do it when they are not looking
+- Do it concurrently
+- Do it more cheaply

+The Pharo Virtual Machine, its interpreter, its compiler, its runtime, follow these mantras dearly.
+Lookup caches avoid double work.
+Special cases avoid expensive general work for simple computations.
+Baseline JIT compilation removes interpreter overhead.

 ### Global Lookup Cache

 ### Static Type Predictions